haim-barad/action-recognition-compressed-domain/README.md

 Code for submission of Neurips 2019 paper entitled "ARCDnet: Accelerating Action Recognition In The Compressed Domain" Under contruction, Update every single day.

-Requirements (further instruction will be added) python3 pytorch 1.0 torchvision pillow ffmpeg
+<h2>Requirements (further instruction will be added)</h2>
+python3
+pytorch1.0
+torchvision
+pillow
+ffmpeg
 opencv:
-pip install opencv-python
+>pip install opencv-python

-if the use of opencv returning an error, try: apt-get update sudo apt-get install -y libsm6 libxext6 libxrender-dev
+if the use of opencv returning an error, try:
+>apt-get update
+?sudo apt-get install -y libsm6 libxext6 libxrender-dev

 Coviar (use to extract the compressed representation)